Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Introduction

 \subsection{Block Fading}

-A model that accounts for the different time scales of data transmission (e.g., nanoseconds) and channel variations (e.g. milliseconds) is block fading~\cite{McElieceStark84}.
-Such fading has the channel parameters being constant within blocks of $L$ symbols and varying across blocks.
-A basic setup is as follows. \begin{itemize} \item The fading is described by a state process $S_{H1},S_{H2},\dots$ that is independent of the transmitter messages and channel noise.
-The subscript ``$H$'' emphasizes that the states $S_{Hi}$ may be hidden from the transceivers. \item Each receiver sees a state process $S_{R1},S_{R2},\dots$ where $S_{Ri}$ is a noisy function of $S_{Hi}$ for all $i$. \item Each transmitter sees a state process $S_{T1},S_{T2},\dots$ where $S_{Ti}$ is a noisy function of $S_{Hi}$ for all $i$. \end{itemize} The state processes are often modeled as being either memoryless~\cite{McElieceStark84,OzarowShamaiWyner94,Marzetta-Hochwald-IT99} or governed by a Markov chain~\cite{Wang-Moayeri-VT95,Wang-Chang-VT96,Viswanathan99,Zhang-Kassam-COMM99,Tan-Beaulieu-COMM00,Medard-IT00,Riediger-Shwedyk-IT02,Agarwal-Honig-IT12,Ezzine-ISIT22}.
+A model that accounts for the different time scales of data transmission (e.g., nanoseconds) and channel variations (e.g., milliseconds) is block fading~\cite{McElieceStark84,Stark-McEliece-IT88}.
+Such fading has the channel parameters constant within blocks of $L$ symbols and varying across blocks.
+A basic setup is as follows. \begin{itemize} \item The fading is described by a state process $S_{H1},S_{H2},\dots$ independent of the transmitter messages and channel noise.
+The subscript ``$H$'' emphasizes that the states $S_{Hi}$ may be hidden from the transceivers. \item Each receiver sees a state process $S_{R1},S_{R2},\dots$ where $S_{Ri}$ is a noisy function of $S_{Hi}$ for all $i$. \item Each transmitter sees a state process $S_{T1},S_{T2},\dots$ where $S_{Ti}$ is a noisy function of $S_{Hi}$ for all $i$. \end{itemize} The state processes may be modeled as memoryless~\cite{McElieceStark84,Stark-McEliece-IT88} or governed by a Markov chain~\cite{Wang-Moayeri-VT95,Wang-Chang-VT96,Viswanathan99,Zhang-Kassam-COMM99,Tan-Beaulieu-COMM00,Medard-IT00,Riediger-Shwedyk-IT02,Agarwal-Honig-IT12,Ezzine-ISIT22}.
+The memoryless models are particular cases of Shannon's model~\cite{Shannon58}.
 For scalar channels, $S_{Hi}$ is usually a complex number $H_i$.
 Similarly, for vector or multi-input, multi-output (MIMO) channels with $M$- and $N$-dimensional inputs and outputs, respectively, $S_{Hi}$ is a $N\times M$ matrix ${\bf H}_i$.